realh/parallax/README.md

 The 'gdx' branch for libGDX is similar, except the gdx folder hierarchy contains a libGDX demo app.
-Unfortunately I seem to have chosen a demo that doesn't work properly with most desktop OpenGL drivers at 2.x level.
-The texture is also upside-down, but that I hope to fix without forcing users to flip all their image assets.
+Unfortunately I seem to have chosen a demo that doesn't work properly with at least some desktop OpenGL drivers at 2.x profile.

 ### Upstream Documentation ###